Join InterNations

 Read our complete guide on relocating to Portugal

-Unfortunately, average rent is almost the same as the average salary, forcing both locals and expats to share accommodation.
-That also means the most affordable apartments and houses disappear fast.
+The average monthly salary in Portugal is 1,500 EUR gross and around 1,000 EUR net, which forces both locals and expats to share accommodation.
+That also means the most affordable apartments — especially in Lisbon, Porto, Faro, and the island of Madeira — disappear fast.
 Even if you earn a good salary, you should expect rent to take up a significant part of your expenses.

 In this section, we also cover everything you will need to know on how to buy a house in Portugal as a foreigner.
 We show you what housing in Portugal is like, from the different types of houses you can find to average house prices.
 As with most countries, prices will vary significantly if you wish to live in a big city or surrounding areas, or in the countryside.